For the Term of His Natural Life: Literary significance and criticism

 The book was favourably reviewed in London by the Athenaeum, Spectator, Vanity Fair, The Graphic, The Standard and the Morning Post.

 It is considered one of the first examples of Tasmanian Gothic literature.

 Eventually, the novel became known as For the Term of His Natural Life but, originally, Clarke wanted the shorter title to suggest that this story was about the universal human struggle and the future Australian race.
 He wanted to celebrate the survival of the human spirit in the direst circumstances.
 With its cruelty and systemic violence, this book, more than any other, has come to define the Australian convict past.
 In his biography of Clarke, Brian Elliott described the novel as "the one work of fiction produced in the whole first century of Australia’s history to justify description as monumental."

 Adaptations

 The book had been translated into German by 1877.
-The German title was Deportirt auf Lebenszeit (Deported for Life) and it was published in Berlin by the house of Otto Janke.
+The German title was Deportiert auf Lebenszeit (Deported for Life) and it was published in Berlin by the house of Otto Janke.
 It was a pirated edition for which Clarke received no payment.
 The translation was reissued in Frankfurt in 1974.
 For the Term of his Natural Life has also been translated into Dutch, Russian, Swedish and Chinese.
 Numerous editions were published in Britain and the United States.